pvieito/Blog/_posts/2020-11-17-install-any-ios-app-in-apple-silicon.md

 Currently there are multiple approaches to download those IPA files for any iOS app:

+- Use [iMobie M1 App Checker](https://www.imobie.com/m1-app-checker/) to easily download and export your apps.
 - Download them using [iTunes 12.6](https://support.apple.com/es_ES/downloads/itunes) in a compatible Mac or PC.
 - [Use Apple Configurator on the Mac](https://medium.com/@b0661064248/how-can-i-get-ipa-of-any-app-which-is-available-on-app-store-3a403be7b028).